GuJQ5/KnockoffCDGE/README.md

 ## Usage

-`KnockoffCDGE` provides an one-stop inference of direct effect genes via the knockoff-based CDGE analysis.
-To begin with, all you need include inference results of existing differential gene expression (DGE) analysis and the expression level correlation matrix among genes of interests.
-In this package, a sample data of 682 genes in 23010 T-cells of 3 psoriasis patients is provided.
+`KnockoffCDGE` provides a one-stop inference of direct effect genes via the knockoff-based CDGE analysis.
+To begin with, you need inference results of existing differential gene expression (DGE) analysis and the expression level correlation matrix among genes of interest.
+In this package, a sample dataset of 682 genes in 23010 T-cells of 3 psoriasis patients is provided.
 This sample data is derived from the single-cell RNA-seq dataset collected by [Reynolds et al. (2021)](https://www.science.org/doi/10.1126/science.aba6500) in the study of inflammatory skin diseases.

 ```R
 data("DGE_result")